Iasam-KKK/Python-Django-REST-Practice/GitHub-User-Activity/README.md

 # GitHub Activity CLI

-GitHub Activity CLI is a command-line tool that fetches and displays the recent activity of a GitHub user.
-It provides a quick and easy way to check a user's GitHub actions directly from your terminal.
+GitHub Activity CLI is a command-line tool that fetches and displays the recent activity of a GitHub user or repository.
+It provides a quick and easy way to check GitHub actions directly from your terminal.

 ## Features

-- Fetch recent GitHub activity for any user
+- Fetch recent GitHub activity for any user or repository
 - Filter events by type
 - Limit the number of events displayed
 - Cache results for improved performance
 - Structured output with timestamps
+- Interactive mode for querying multiple users/repos
+- Multiple output formats (default, JSON, CSV, HTML)
+- Repository-specific activity fetching
+- Diff view for commits in PushEvents
+- Asynchronous requests for improved performance
+- Activity statistics generation

 ## Installation